 Great Horned Owl

 Great horned owls are mottled browns and black with a darker back and lighter, barred belly although colorations vary with each individual.
 They have a white area on their throat.
 These birds also have feathered tufts on their head that are usually darker in color than much of the body and are used to help them camouflage in their environment.
 With beautiful yellow eyes and a black beak, the face of a great horned owl is made even more distinct by its white eyebrows.
-An immature GOH has the same coloring as an adult.
-Males and females of the species cannot be determined by coloration, but females are often slightly larger than males (weighing more).
+An immature GHO has the same coloring as an adult.
+Males and females of the species cannot be determined by coloration, but females are often slightly larger and weigh more than males.

 Great horned owls are nocturnal and their “hoo hoo” call can be heard throughout the night.

-Life Cycle and Social Structure: Great horned owls reach sexual maturity between 1 and 3 years of age.
+GHOs reach sexual maturity between 1 and 3 years of age.
 They are monogamous and protect their territories from other breeding pairs.
-Courtship between male and female includes a hooting to each other.
-For this reason, males may call all year long to protect and define territories, but females generally only hoot during the breeding season when courting with a mate.
+Courtship between male and female includes hooting at each other.
+Males may call all year long to protect and define territories, but females generally only hoot during the breeding season when courting with a mate.

 Once a pair has bonded to each other, they will select a suitable nest site.
-Great horned owls do not build a nest and thus claim vacant stick nests of squirrels or other bird species as well as tree cavities and some buildings.
+GHOs do not build a nest and thus claim vacant stick nests of squirrels or other bird species as well as tree cavities and some buildings.
 They may also nest on cliff ledges.
-While the amount of eggs laid in a brood tends to vary per region and based on food availability, in general great horned owls lay somewhere between 1 and 3 white, spherical eggs in a season.
+While the amount of eggs laid in a brood tends to vary per region and based on food availability, in general, GHOs lay somewhere between 1 and 3 white, spherical eggs in a season.